 An impacted homeowner denied a forbearance under the bill by a creditor licensed by the Department of Banking and Insurance ("DOBI"), and not a State- or nationally-chartered financial institution, may file a complaint with DOBI.
-The department would be required to investigate the complaint and issue a ruling without 30 days and, if appropriate, would order the creditor to grant a forbearance to the impacted homeowner.
+The department would be required to investigate the complaint and issue a ruling within 90 days and, if appropriate, would order the creditor to grant a forbearance to the impacted homeowner.
 During the pendency of any investigation, no notice of foreclosure shall be filed by any creditor against the same impacted homeowner.

-Information about the forbearance program would be posted on the Internet website of the Department of Banking and Insurance.
-Within 60 days of the enactment of this act, the Department of Banking and Insurance would provide notice of the enactment of this act to known creditors and develop a form for creditors to use, in the five most common languages spoken in the State, to notify mortgagors of their rights under this act.
-Within 90 days of the enactment of this act, creditors would provide such notice to mortgagors about the right of impacted homeowners to file for a forbearance.
+Information about the forbearance program would be posted on the Internet website of the Department of Banking and Insurance within 60 days of the enactment of the bill.
+Within 90 days of the enactment of the bill, creditors would provide notice to mortgagors about the right of impacted homeowners to file for a forbearance.